-William P. Bowden, Jr.-William P. Bowden, Jr. joined us on September 1, 2001 as our Group General Counsel and was appointed a member of the Group Executive Committee.
+William P. Bowden, Jr.-William P. Bowden, Jr. joined us on September 1, 2001 as our Group General Counsel and was appointed a member of the Partners Group.
 Prior to joining us, Mr. Bowden was General Counsel for the Americas of Société Générale for four years, General Counsel of CS First Boston, Inc. for three years and Chief Counsel for the Office of the Comptroller of the Currency, an independent agency of the US Treasury Department, for four years.

 Richard J.S.
 Bucknall-Richard J.S.
-Bucknall is a member of the Group Executive Committee and was appointed Chief Operating Officer on January 1, 2001.
-His current responsibilities include Global Specialities, Risk Solutions UK, International Holdings, and UK and Republic of Ireland Retail businesses.
+Bucknall is a member of the Partners Group and was appointed Co-Chief Operating Officer and Vice Chairman on February 6, 2004.
+His current areas of focus include Global Specialities, International Holdings, and Willis UK.
 He also has responsibilities for the discontinued United Kingdom underwriting operations.
-Mr. Bucknall has 36 years of experience in the insurance broking industry, of which 17 years have been with us.
+Mr. Bucknall has 37 years of experience in the insurance brokerage industry, of which 18 years have been with us.

-Thomas Colraine-Thomas Colraine is a member of the Group Executive Committee and has been the Group Chief Financial Officer since September 1997.
+Thomas Colraine-Thomas Colraine is a member of the Partners Group and was appointed Co-Chief Operating Officer and Vice Chairman on February 6, 2004.
+He remains the Group Chief Financial Officer, a position held since September 1997.
 From January 1995 to October 1996, he was Chief Financial Officer of our North American operations and was Change Program Director from October 1996 to September 1997.
-Mr. Colraine has 15 years of experience in the insurance brokerage industry, all 15 years of which have been with us.
+Mr. Colraine has 16 years of experience in the insurance brokerage industry, all 16 of which have been with us.

-Janet Coolick-Janet Coolick became a member of the Group Executive Committee and was appointed the Group Chief Administrative Officer on July 1, 2001.
+Janet Coolick-Janet Coolick became a member of the Partners Group and was appointed the Group Chief Administrative Officer on July 1, 2001.

 Ms. Coolick joined the Willis Group on March 5, 2001 as Executive Vice President and Director, Operational Efficiency.
 Before joining us, Ms. Coolick spent 15 years with Citigroup Inc., and its predecessors where she held various executive positions including Chief of Staff and Director of Expense Management and Control.